 What is simultaneous streaming?

-Simultaneous streams are a major benefits of streaming.
-No longer are viewers resigned to the physical limits of a device or even their proximity to the device.
+Multiple streams are a major benefit to consumers as they are no longer resigned to the physical limitations of a device or even their proximity to the device.
 Instead, simultaneous streams allow users to access content on any device they want, and irrespective of whether someone else is watching something else in the same home.

 For example, with simultaneous streams one family member can be watching a movie on the family TV in the living room.
 At the same time, another family member can be watching the latest episode of their favorite TV show on their smartphone in their bedroom.